EBI-Metagenomics/HMMER-web-docs/docs/result.rst

 sequence is being compared to a profile HMM database, we just report the **domain** hits.

-This table is shown automatically for hmmscan searches and can be revealed on phmmer searches by clicking on the "Show hit details" link under the domain graphic.
+This table is shown automatically for hmmscan searches.
 This gives the basic list of matches to Pfam domains, including the Pfam identifier, accession, clan accession and short description.
 The start/end positions in the basic view relate to the domain envelope.
 Finally, the domain conditional and independent